equinox-project/equinox-js/docs/docs/reactions/considerations.md

 processing is preserved.
 It maintains checkpoints on a per category per group basis, recording the progress of event processing.
 This enables the system to resume from where it left off in case of a restart or a failure.

+The important point is that checkpoints live in the same coordinate system as
+consumption: category and group.
+That keeps the mental model small and makes replay behaviour easier to reason about.

 ## Polling and Batches